rkrogers/tab-db-migrate/README.md

 # Tableau Data Source Connection Manager

-A command-line tool for managing and batch-updating data source connections in Tableau Cloud.
+A command-line tool for managing and batch-updating data source connections in Tableau Cloud and Tableau Server.
 This tool allows you to efficiently update database credentials across multiple data sources that share the same connection details.

 ## Features